3gstudent/Homework-of-C-Language/README.md

 ###  CreateRemoteThread.cpp

-Use CreateRemoteThread to inject dll,usually used under XP.
+Use CreateRemoteThread to inject dll,usually used under WinXP.

 ### NtCreateThreadEx + LdrLoadDll.cpp